-The most significant change in the chronology of the Iron Age that Elgavish has proposed can already be made from his few publications.
-Elgavish claims that the Black on Red Cypriot vessels that appear in stratum 13 be dated to the end of the 11th century.
-Nevertheless, black on red vessels first appeared in the Levant during the Iron Age IIa Late period, meaning in the ninth century and not in the 11th century.
-The rest of the assemblage, as well, points to an Iron age IIa late period.
-This reduction of more than a hundred years creates a chronological gap that can be reconciled by the fact that, apparently, Tel Shiqmona was not settled in the 12th century.
-This gap is true for other coastal sites in Southern Phoenicia as was already noted by Gilboa, Waiman-Barak and Sharon (2015).
-Moreover, there is probably more than one stratum per century.
+The most significant change in Elgavash’s proposed chronology of the Iron Age is already evident in a few of his publications.
+He claims that the Black-on-Red Cypriot vessels that appear in stratum 13 should be dated to the late 11th century.
+Nevertheless, black-on-red vessels first appeared in the Levant in Iron Age IIA late period, that is, in the ninth, not the 11th century.
+The rest of the assemblage too points to Iron Age IIA late period.
+This difference of over a hundred years creates a chronological gap that can be reconciled by the fact that Tel Shiqmona was apparently not settled in the 12th century.
+This gap likewise holds true for other coastal sites in Southern Phoenicia, as has already been noted by Gilboa, Waiman-Barak and Sharon (2015).
+Moreover, most likely each century is represented by more than one stratum.
 Table 1 shows, in a very general way, the changes we propose to Elgavish's chronology.

 Strata 11 and 12

-The most familiar strata in Tel Shiqmona are 12 and 11 (Fig. 2; Elgavish 1994: 49, Fig. 25) and the few discussions that we do have about Shiqmona are based on them and they are the ones that established the perceptions of most scholars regarding Shiqmona (for example Faust 2002; 2003: Mazar 1990; Stern 2001).
-Stratum 12 consisted of buildings, streets and a casemate wall.
-Elgavish named this stratum "The City from the Days of David and Solomon" and he assigned it to the 10th century.
-Stratum 11 consisted of a four-room house and Elgavish named it "A Building from the Time of Ahab\Jehu" and he assigned it to the 9th century (Elgavish 1994).
-These names have been reconciled with the traditional concepts that the casemate wall and the four-room house constitute, inter alia, an Israelite ethnic characteristic and that they are associated with Israelite Monarchy buildings (Lapp 1976; Shiloh 1987; Yadin 1958; Yeivin and Yeivin 1970).
-Also, archaeologists who examined the Carmel area at the beginning of the Iron Age in light of the Bible (as was customary) reinforced the view that the Carmel region was under Israelite control (Aharoni et al 1993; Galil and Zakovitch, 2002: 169, 180–181; and see summary of this subject at Gilboa, Saron & Bloch-smith 2015: 54–56).
-All of these have fixed the view, which many researchers seem to hold to this day, that in the Iron Age, Tel Shiqmona was a site under Israelite influence or hegemony.
-Today it is clear that the casemate walls and the four-room houses cannot be attributed to ethnos because their geographical distribution is very broad (like casemate walls in Iberia; for example, Martínez and Perez 2007; Serrano and Niño 2008) and are not indicative of the construction of a specific king or a chronological indicator of the 10th century.
+The most familiar strata in Tel Shiqmona are 12 and 11 (Fig. 2; Elgavish 1994: 49, Fig. 25).
+The few discussions of Shiqmona that we do have are based on these, and they are also the ones that have shaped most scholars’ perceptions of the site (for example Faust 2002; 2003: Mazar 1990; Stern 2001).
+Stratum 12 consists of buildings, streets, and a casemate wall.
+Elgavish named it "the City from the Days of David and Solomon" and assigned it to the 10th century.
+Stratum 11 consists of a four-room house, which Elgavish called "A Building from the Time of Ahab\Jehu" and assigned to the 9th century (Elgavish 1994).
+These names have been reconciled with the traditional belief that the casemate wall and four-room house are, inter alia, Israelite ethnic features that are associated with the architecture of the Israelite Monarchy (Lapp 1976; Shiloh 1987; Yadin 1958; Yeivin and Yeivin 1970).
+Archaeologists who have examined early Iron Age remains in the Carmel area in light of the Bible (a customary practice) have likewise reinforced the belief that the region was under Israelite control (Aharoni et al. 1993; Galil and Zakovitch 2002: 169, 180–181; see also the summary in Gilboa, Saron & Bloch-Smith 2015: 54–56).
+All of them have fixed the view – which many scholars seem to hold to this day – that in the Iron Age, Tel Shiqmona was a site under Israelite influence or rule.
+Today it is clear that casemate walls and four-room houses cannot be attributed to ethnos as they occur across a very broad geographical area (there are casemate walls in Iberia; for example, Martínez and Perez 2007; Serrano and Niño 2008) and can therefore not be regarded either as indicative of the construction of a specific king or as a chronological indicator of the 10th century.

-The Enigma of Tell Shiqmona
+The Enigma of Tel Shiqmona